Effective date: January 17, 2024

 We will retain the information that you provide only as long as needed to provide you services.
 We may retain your personal information after you have closed your account if retention is reasonably necessary to comply with our legal obligations, meet regulatory requirements, resolve disputes between Nauto users, prevent fraud or abuse, or enforce this Policy and our User Agreement.
 You can request to delete your personal information from Nauto’s servers via an email request to email@example.com.
 Because of the way we maintain certain Services, after your information is deleted, backup copies may linger for some time before they are deleted, and we may retain certain data for a longer period of time if we are required to do so for legal reasons.

-In compliance with the Privacy Shield Principles, Nauto commits to resolve complaints about our collection or use of your personal information.
-European Union individuals with inquiries or complaints regarding our Privacy Shield policy should first contact Nauto at firstname.lastname@example.org.
-If there is a dispute that we are unable to resolve, Nauto has committed to refer unresolved Privacy Shield complaints to JAMS, an alternative dispute resolution provider located in the United States.
-If you are unsatisfied with the resolution of your complaint, you may contact JAMS at https://www.jamsadr.com/eu-us-privacy-shield for further information and assistance.
-You may also have the ability, under certain conditions, to invoke binding arbitration for complaints regarding Privacy Shield compliance not resolved by a complaint to Nauto or through JAMS.
-More information related to this arbitration procedure is available at https://www.privacyshield.gov/article?id=ANNEX-I-introduction.
-Nauto is subject to the investigatory and enforcement powers of the Federal Trade Commission with respect to its compliance with the Privacy Shield.
+In compliance with the EU-U.S. DPF and the UK Extension to the EU-U.S. DPF, Nauto commits to refer unresolved complaints concerning our handling of personal data received in reliance on the EU-U.S. DPF and the UK Extension to the EU-U.S. DPF to JAMS, an alternative dispute resolution provider based in the United States.
+If you do not receive timely acknowledgment of your DPF Principles-related complaint from us, or if we have not addressed your DPF Principles-related complaint to your satisfaction, please visit https://www.jamsadr.com/dpf-dispute-resolution for more information or to file a complaint.
+The services of JAMS are provided at no cost to you.
+You may also have the ability, under certain conditions, to invoke binding arbitration for complaints regarding EU-U.S. DPF and the UK Extension to the EU-U.S. DPF compliance not resolved by a complaint to Nauto or through JAMS.
+More information related to this arbitration procedure is available at https://www.dataprivacyframework.gov/s/article/ANNEX-I-introduction-dpf?tabset-35584=2.
+Nauto is subject to the investigatory and enforcement powers of the Federal Trade Commission with respect to its compliance with the EU-U.S. DPF and the UK Extension to the EU-U.S. DPF.

 We may revise this Policy from time to time.
 The most current version will govern our use of your information.
 If we make a change to this Policy that, in our sole discretion, is material, we will notify you via an email update using an email address associated with your account.
 By continuing to access or use the Services after those changes become effective, you agree to be bound by the revised Policy.